How to read the letter from your fund

 CHOICE tip: If your fund upgrades your cover you usually won't have to serve a waiting period for the new services.
 Call or email your insurer to confirm.

 - If your policy hasn't changed for now, be aware that most hospital policies will change at least their name before April 2020.
 So watch out for another letter from your insurer.

-Natural therapies like homeopathy, naturopathy, Pilates and yoga will no longer be covered by your extras policy under the new rules.
+Natural therapies like homeopathy, naturopathy, Pilates and yoga are no longer be covered by your extras policy under the new rules.

 If you want to keep cover for exercise classes, choose a policy that includes: